 4. What is the time commitment for an internship?

-- During the academic year: paid internships are normally a 10 hours per week commitment.
-Host organizations will be flexible with your course schedule.
+- During the academic year: Paid internships are normally 10 hours per week.
+Employers are flexible with your course schedule.
 Time management skills are essential.
 Students can apply for multiple internships during their degree but can only complete one paid internship at a time.

-- Summer internships: paid internships in the summer can be full-time May-August, normally 35 hours per week.
+- Summer internships: Paid internships in the summer can be full-time from May-August; normally 35 hours per week.

 5. Why do I have to do the Resume and Cover Letter workshop?